-Eagles have won the team trip for this team by their hard work and excellent behaviour.
+Eagles have won the team trip for this term with their hard work and excellent behaviour.
 As their treat they got to see these amazing birds of prey and watch them fly.

 GO TEAM EAGLES!